Logo L&E Global

 Key Points

-• Employers must sign the employment contract with full-time employees or the employer shall pay double the monthly wage to the employees, for at least 11 to 12 months.
+• Employers must sign the employment contract with full-time employees, or the employer shall pay double the monthly wage to the employees, for up to 11 or 12 months.

 • Probation periods shall not be longer than what is permitted by law and one employee can only have one probation period, otherwise the employer shall pay compensation to the employee for the exceeded probation period or the second probation period performed by the employee.